-Author John Baxter featured on this week’s podcast, in a conversation that revolved heavily around restaurants on the Left Bank.
+Author John Baxter has featured the podcast again, this time in a conversation that revolved heavily around restaurants on the Left Bank.

 Given he has written books about France and food (among many other topics), when he talks restaurants – we listen.
 Below is a list of the six main restaurants he talked about.
 They certainly aren’t the best or the newest or the hippest restaurants in Paris, rather, they’re the classic kinds of places a renowned author in Paris would choose.